YannGuidon/ttihp-HDSISO8RS_5L/docs/info.md

 ## What is is

 This tile delays a bit's value by 768+23=791 cycles at speeds above 20MHz (according to the synthesiser, but that's conservative).
 It is an attempt to beat storage packing density, as well as a test architecture for asynchronous shift registers, not made out of the larger DFF cells.
 This version packs 1024+32 RS latches and a controller, filling 86% of the tile's surface.
 This is 36% more dense than the DLHQ version (in another tile), but the P&R tools choke and the speed drops by about 10x for no acceptable reason.
 One more compelling reason to use macros and manual place&route!
+This version is a port to the experimental IHP SG13CMOS5L PDK.

 ## How it works